storepeter/avr-dualboot/README.md

 Defaults is for a bootloader on an ATmega2560 16 Mhz, see Makefile for further details.

-First we need to get hold of the sources of OptiBoot from Gihub, and apply the patches needed to dualboot 2 firmware
+Get hold of the sources of OptiBoot from Gihub, and apply the patches that turns optiboot into a  dualboot bootloader

 	$ make clone